What is the course about?

 - Play and recognise basic chords I, IV and V chords

-- Play melodic lines with reliable legato technique
+- Play melodic lines with basic legato technique

 What level is the course and do I need any particular skills?